CVE-2013-2266: FAQ and Supplemental Information

 - This vulnerability can affect users of DHCP 4.2 using Dynamic DNS (DDNS).
 See CVE-2013-2494: A Vulnerability in libdns Could Cause Excessive Memory Use in ISC DHCP 4.2

 What effect will compiling without regular expression support have on my server?

-only thing missing is a check that the RDATA of these records is
+- The only thing missing is a check that the RDATA of these records is correctly formed.

 - Another potential impact of not checking your own records might be that you accidentally serve malformed records to other recursive servers that have not yet responded to the advisory (but this only applies to records that you have added or updated since installing the patched versions of BIND or applying the workaround.)